 How Much is Airfare to Amsterdam?

-The cost of airfare varies and depends on where you’re flying from, and the time of year you will be traveling; however, $650 is a good approximation.
+The cost of airfare varies and depends on where you’re flying from, and the time of year you will be traveling; however, $650 is a good approximation for a flight to Schiphol Airport.

 If you travel during the off-season (early spring, fall, and winter), you should be able to get better rates on airfare; but, if you fly during the height of the tourist season (between late May and August), flights are more expensive.